 Are Facelifts Covered by Insurance?

 Insurance companies typically do not cover the costs associated with facelift procedures.
-This surgery is done for cosmetic reasons so is not deemed medically necessary.
+This surgery is done for cosmetic reasons, so it is not deemed medically necessary.

 Several factors influence the cost of facelift surgery, including the type of facelift a patient has done.
 Additional factors include surgical center fees, anesthesia, medical supplies, and ancillary procedures a patient chooses to incorporate into their treatment plan.
 Our team sits with you after your consultation to outline the details of your proposed treatment, including the costs of individual services.